How to Grow Beans

 When it is time to harvest, you want to look for bean pods that are firm and fleshy looking, and pick them gently from the plant to ensure that the plant is left intact to produce more pods.
 The pods are picked before they have matured so that the beans inside are still fleshy and soft.
 Once harvested, the bean pods can be stored fresh for 4-5 days in an airtight container, or can be canned or preserved for year-round enjoyment.

-Recommended Bean Varieties
+Try our Bean Varieties